tmtxt/tmtxt.github.com/_drafts/2020-06-12-why-people-are-still-so-addicted-in-nosql.md

 of one row (including the null fields).

 # Hey, where is my ACID?

-# The problem of Relations

-When you app grows, can you avoid the relation of your entities?

 # Schemaless doesn't Reduce the complexity or Save your development time